// Free DICOM-to-JPG converter — online, no upload

 By default, yes — DICOM files contain patient name and ID.
 If you want to remove that information first, use our DICOM Anonymizer tool before converting.

-The JPG preserves visual quality fine for personal viewing and sharing, but it strips the metadata that radiologists rely on.
-For medical-grade transfer between doctors, send the original DICOM, not the JPG.
+The JPG looks fine for personal viewing and sharing.
+It drops the technical metadata radiologists use.
+For doctor-to-doctor transfer, send the original DICOM, not the JPG.

 Can I convert multiple slices at once?